devshorts/htf-viewer/README.md

 Configuration
 =======

-Replace the `hconfig.json` in the root folder with a JSON config like
+If you want, you can specify the project source and port in a `hconfig.json` file in your haskell directory.
+However, by default it will use port 3000 and use the local directory as the haskell project root.
+Your haskell projects should be a cabalized project using HTF.

 ```
 {
-    "projectSource": "/Users/devshorts/Projects/code/haskellProject"
+    "projectSource": "/Users/devshorts/Projects/code/haskellProject",
+    "port": 3000
 }
 ```